 Kukun’s ROI tool makes it easy to understand your options and understand their effect on the value of your home.
 It can help you decide between projects (redo the half bathroom downstairs or the master bedroom?) and make informed remodeling decisions.

-It’s a tool to help you find out the equity that can be built into your home.
+This kitchen remodel estimator tool can help you find out the equity that can be built into your home.
 Just enter your address and all the necessary details into the widget to get the cost of your renovation project and your estimated gain in equity — it’s that easy.

 Most of us, especially the price conscious, don’t use professional directories, even those on Houzz and Angie’s List, because we want to make sure our kitchen remodel budget is carefully and wisely spent.
 The fact of the matter is that people prefer hiring a contractor through their network of friends or other word-of-mouth recommendations.